persalteas/biorseo/README.md

 OUTPUT:
 - A set of secondary structures from the pareto front,
 - The list of known motif inserted in the corresponding structures (and the non-canonical contacts)
-- (Optionally, lower score structures from k-Pareto sets.)
+- (lower score structures from k-Pareto sets, not implemented yet.)

 2/ Installation
 ==================================